No peace until Russia’s goals in Ukraine achieved, says Putin

 ‘A tragedy’

-This year, key themes of the conference were the fighting in Ukraine, payments to soldiers and their families and the economy, Russian media said.

-Speaking to reporters, Putin said Ukraine had lost some of its best troops in an attempt to secure a foothold on the east bank of the Dnipro in the Kherson region.
+Speaking to reporters on Thursday, Putin said Ukraine had lost some of its best troops in an attempt to secure a foothold on the east bank of the Dnipro in the Kherson region.
 “It is a tragedy, I believe, for them,” he said.

 As the war approaches the end of its second year, Ukraine has achieved only small gains from a counteroffensive that began in June.